 Thank you for visiting my website!
 I hope you're enjoying it.

 Since you've arrived at this page, I'm assuming you want to know a little bit more about me.
-If you're looking for more information about the work I did with the pupils of Broad Chalke and Bemerton St. John primary schools in the last school year, as their Patron of Reading and Writing, you'll find it on the news page of this website.
+If you're looking for more information about the work I've done in the past as a Patron of Reading and Writing - most recently with the pupils of St. John's Primary School in Warminster - you'll find it here.

 Did you always want to be a writer?